role-based photo management platform

 Mapping user flows in LucidChart

 We explored facial recognition for identifying and tagging campers, but I discovered risks around privacy, bias, and accuracy.
-After validating these concerns with stakeholders, I pushed for a manual tagging + approval flow that still significantly reduced staff effort.
+With minors involved, the risks were too high.
+After validating these concerns with our stakeholders, I pushed for a manual tagging + approval flow that still significantly reduced staff effort.

 Staff Tag Photos